wld22145/semantic_aware_co-segmentation/README.md

 follow the instruction at the link.

-Because I modified the defualt address so directly use " python train.py " can also work.
+Because I modified the defualt address so directly using " python train.py " can also work.

 Unless the defualt address doesn't suit you.

 NOTICE
-I set the defualt batch_size as 16, and it may consume 32G memory if there is out-of-memory error, set the batch_szie to 4
+I set the defualt batch_size as 16, and it may consume 32G memory

+if there is out-of-memory error, set the batch_szie to 4